akmalrfy/customer-purchase-prediction/README.md

-Customer Purchase Prediction using Logistic Regression 📌 Overview

-This project simulates a real-world marketing analytics use case to predict whether an individual is a potential customer based on demographic and financial attributes.

-The objective is to support data-driven customer targeting using an interpretable machine learning model.

-🧠 Business Problem

-Marketing teams need to identify high-potential customers efficiently in order to:

-Optimize acquisition costs

-Improve conversion rates

-Reduce ineffective marketing efforts

-This problem is formulated as a binary classification task.

-📊 Dataset

-The dataset contains customer demographic and financial information:

-Feature	Description
-Usia	Age of the individual
-Status	Marital or social status (encoded)
-Kelamin	Gender (binary encoded)
-Memiliki_Mobil	Car ownership (0/1)
-Penghasilan	Income level

-Target Variable

-Purchase decision (0 = No, 1 = Yes)

-🛠️ Tools & Technologies

-Python

-Pandas

-NumPy

-Scikit-learn

-🔍 Methodology

-Data loading and validation

-Missing value analysis

-Feature and target separation

-Train-test split

-Logistic Regression modeling

-Model evaluation using classification metrics

-📈 Model Evaluation

-The model performance was evaluated using classification analysis on the test dataset.

-Logistic Regression was selected due to its interpretability, making it suitable for business-facing predictive analytics.

-🔑 Key Insights

-Income and asset ownership show strong influence on purchase probability

-Interpretable model coefficients help explain customer behavior

-The model serves as a strong baseline for customer targeting strategies

-🚀 Business Impact

-This model enables organizations to:

-Identify high-potential customers

-Optimize marketing resource allocation

-Support strategic decision-making using data

-📌 Future Improvements

-ROC-AUC and threshold optimization

-Feature scaling and normalization

-Model comparison with tree-based algorithms

-Hyperparameter tuning

-👤 Author
+# Customer Purchase Prediction

+This project focuses on building a machine learning model to predict whether an individual is likely to become a customer based on demographic and financial information.
+The work is framed as a marketing analytics use case where predictive modeling supports customer targeting and acquisition decisions.

+---

+## Problem Statement

+Marketing teams often need to prioritize prospects with the highest likelihood of conversion in order to use resources efficiently.
+This project addresses that need by formulating the problem as a binary classification task.

+---

+## Dataset

+The dataset contains structured customer information, including:

+- Age
+- Marital or social status (encoded)
+- Gender (binary encoded)
+- Car ownership
+- Income level

+The target variable represents the purchase decision (0 = not a customer, 1 = customer).

+---

+## Approach

+The workflow follows a standard machine learning pipeline:

+1. Data loading and validation
+2. Basic exploratory checks and missing value analysis
+3. Feature and target separation
+4. Train–test split
+5. Logistic Regression modeling
+6. Evaluation using classification results

+Logistic Regression was chosen due to its interpretability and suitability for business-facing analysis.

+---

+## Model Evaluation

+Model performance is evaluated on a hold-out test set using classification outputs.
+The results are interpreted not only from a predictive standpoint but also in terms of their implications for marketing decision-making.

+---

+## Key Findings

+- Income level and asset ownership are strong indicators of purchase likelihood
+- An interpretable model helps explain why certain customers are more likely to convert
+- The model provides a reliable baseline for customer targeting strategies

+---

+## Business Value

+This project demonstrates how predictive modeling can be used to:

+- Identify high-potential customers
+- Reduce ineffective marketing outreach
+- Support data-driven acquisition strategies

+---

+## Future Work

+Possible improvements include:

+- ROC-AUC analysis and threshold tuning
+- Feature scaling
+- Comparison with tree-based models
+- Hyperparameter optimization

+---

+## Tools

+- Python
+- Pandas
+- NumPy
+- Scikit-learn

+---

+## Author

 Akmal
-Aspiring Data Scientist